UCSB-CS56-M16/cs56-rational-example/ex02/README.md

 In ex02, we'll start by adding a simple build.xml for Ant.

 It will start out very simple.
-It subsequent examples, we'll add in features that push us closer to actual real world Java practice (which will necessitate making the build.xml incrementally more complex at each stage.)
+In subsequent examples, we'll add in features that push us closer to actual real world Java practice (which will necessitate making the build.xml incrementally more complex at each stage.)